 LIT 222 — The Novel: An MLA-Style Course

-COURSE DESCRIPTION: Human beings have been telling invented tales—what we now call fictions—for at least 2,500 years.
+Human beings have been telling invented tales—what we now call fictions—for at least 2,500 years.
 Sometimes they look like plays, or romances, or novels, or movies.
-But one form of fiction has been dominant from the Enlightenment through the 20th century: the novel.
+But one form of fiction has been dominant in Western culture from the Enlightenment through the 20th century: the novel.
 What is a novel, and why do we write and read novels?
 This course will examine the novel as a genre and consider its historical, thematic, and conceptual contours.
 We’ll wrestle with the problem of definition: Can “the novel” be coherently defined, and if so, what does this definition exclude?
-We’ll read classic novels, including Cervantes’ Don Quixote, Diderot’s Jacques the Fatalist, and Dostoevsky’s Notes from the Underground, as well as some more contemporary novels from around the world, including Lispector’s The Passion According to G.H. and selections from Saunders's Lincoln in the Bardo.
+We’ll read classic novels, including Cervantes’s Don Quixote, Diderot’s Jacques the Fatalist, and Dostoevsky’s Notes from the Underground, as well as some more contemporary novels from around the world, including Lispector’s The Passion According to G.H. and Morrison’s Song of Solomon.
 We’ll also read influential theories of the novel from thinkers like Lukács and Bakhtin, and test these theories against the novels we examine during this course.

 This course aims to introduce those who are strongly interested in pursuing a degree in the Master of Liberal Arts Program to the kind of seminar they would likely encounter in the program.
 Students will face the same kind of intellectual challenges and opportunities to engage in weekly discussion.
 Students must take this course for credit, submit written work, and contribute to class discussions, as happens in all MLA seminars.
 However, this course may not be taken for a letter grade, though students’ written work will receive feedback.
 For more information on the MLA Program, please visit mla.stanford.edu.